Skip to main content

 Notes

-• Initial value is only used on the first render
+• The initialValue is only used on the first render.
+Subsequent re-renders return the current state.